sky-uk/kafka-configurator/README.md

 ##### Using the Docker image

-Assuming you know the <zookeeper_address> and have placed your config file named test-topics.yml inside the <config_dir_on_host> directory on the Docker host, an example of how to run the image is:
+Assuming you know the `<zookeeper_address>` and have placed your config file named `test-topics.yml` inside the `<config_dir_on_host>` directory on the Docker host, an example of how to run the image is:

-`docker run -it -v <config_dir_on_host>:/etc/kafka-configurator sky/kafka-configurator -f=/etc/kafka-configurator/test-topics.yml --zookeeper=<zookeeper_address>`
+`docker run -it -v <config_dir_on_host>:/etc/kafka-configurator skyuk/kafka-configurator -f=/etc/kafka-configurator/test-topics.yml --zookeeper=<zookeeper_address>`

-Alternatively you could extend the `sky/kafka-configurator` image and `COPY` your configuration file directly into your extended image.
+Alternatively you could extend the `skyuk/kafka-configurator` image and `COPY` your configuration file directly into your extended image.